Professor: Dr. Kate Pulling

 Obviously, “doing your homework” is the only path to success in this course.

 During the semester you will create a website on the internet to display all of your Independent Challenges and Visual Workshops.
-When these are due, you will be required to review your binder and website with your instructor.
-These conferences will be held during the regular class meeting on May 7.
+When these are due, you will submit the completed website in zipped folder in Canvas, and you will upload your website to bellagio.csn.edu.
 No late assignments will be accepted.

 If you miss class, you are still responsible for the material.
 You will have to get notes from a fellow student.